 If ownership data is not evident from the data escrow file, we will rely on claims submitted via https://www.encirca.com/transfer-claims/ to allocate the unclaimed domains.
 To guard against fraudulent claims and other bad behavior, payment for a renewal or restore may be required to claim the domain names.

 Expect to Renew Your Domains at EnCirca.

 Bulk transfers do not normally involve a renewal or change of the expiration date.
 However, due to unpaid registry fees, registries may be processing forced renewals of the domains after the bulk transfer.
 Because of this, domain name owners may be required to pay for a renewal or a restore for their names.
 Some suspended domains may require more than one year of payment to be claimed.

 Domain Owners Should Act Quickly to Claim Their Names.

-Some domain owners may have a limited time window to claim their names as some domains are already in the post-expiration processing cycle and may be deleted within 30 days after expiration.
+The Pheenix claims period has ended for unclaimed domains.
+Some Funpeas and MMX domain owners may have a limited time window to claim their names as some domains are already in the post-expiration processing cycle and may be deleted within 30 days after expiration.
 Following deletion, names then enter the 30-day Redemption Grace Period before being dropped and released by the registry for re-registration.